What is the Healthiest Crust for Pizza? Top Nutritious Options Explained

 Quinoa Crust

-Quinoa is considered a complete protein because it provides all nine essential amino acids.
+Quinoa is a complete protein, meaning it contains all nine essential amino acids—a rarity among plant-based foods.

 Why it’s great: